mgkcloud/aura/docs/implementation-plan.md

 6. Deploy to staging environment for testing
 7. Deploy to production when ready

-### 4.5 Troubleshooting
+### 4.6 Troubleshooting

 #### Common Issues and Solutions

 - **LiveKit Connection Issues**:
   - Check Docker container is running: `docker ps`
-  - Verify WebSocket URL is correct in .env
+  - Verify WebSocket URL is correct in .env and explicitly uses ws:// protocol, not wss://
   - Check browser console for connection errors
+  - Ensure CORS headers are properly set in proxy routes
+  - Verify proper WebSocket connection in browser (check Network tab)
+  - For SSL errors, ensure you're using the correct WebSocket protocol (ws:// for non-SSL)

 - **Microphone Access Problems**:
   - Ensure site is using HTTPS or localhost